-Per capita, Indiana is one of the most casino rich states in the country.
+Per capita, Indiana is one of the most casino-rich states in the country.
 And the same can be said about the number of sportsbooks that call the state home.

-If you want options in your sports betting operator, Indiana is great.
+If you want options in your online sports betting Indiana is great.
 But narrowing down that list into the best of the best can be a little more challenging.
 That’s where we come in.

 Along with lots of sports, you need lots of banking options.
-Ways to make deposits and withdrawals, plus the speed in which those transfers are made is critical to the ranking of a sportsbook.
+Ways to make deposits and withdrawals, plus the speed at which those transfers are made is critical to the ranking of a sportsbook.